vijaysbhat/dojo/experience.md

   * Linear lasso regression model with trend seasonality decomposition.
 * Set technical direction and execution pace for cross functional team (decision science, forecasting platform) that hadn't worked together before.
 * Identified individual teams members' technical comparative advantages (e.g.data science, data engineering) so they could lean into their strengths and also coached them to uplevel in areas they were lacking background (e.g. defensive coding, production system troubleshooting).
+* Surfaced issues early and transparently to keep stakeholders informed.
 * **Impact**: On schedule delivery of high impact and fully automated forecast pipeline that *just works*.

 ### GDPR backend